matinsaedi/toronto-transit-ml-platform/README.md

 compose.prod.yaml
 ```

-Production configuration differs from local development in several ways:

-- PostgreSQL is not published on a host port.
-- FastAPI is bound to `127.0.0.1:8000`.
-- Prometheus is bound to `127.0.0.1:9090`.
-- PostgreSQL credentials are supplied through a private `.env.prod` file.
-- The trained model is mounted into the API container from the EC2 host.
-- PostgreSQL and Prometheus use persistent Docker volumes.

-The `.env.prod` file and model artifacts are excluded from Git.

 The model artifact is stored in a private S3 bucket and can be downloaded by the EC2 instance using its IAM role without storing AWS access keys on the server.

 ## CI/CD